-pH testing gastric aspirate should not be used by itself to determine that your NGT is in the right place.
-You should always consider other factors, in addition to pH, as discussed during your training with the Homeward Nurse.
+pH testing gastric aspirate should not be used by itself to determine that your child's NGT is in the right place.
+You should always consider other factors in addition to pH, as discussed during your training with the Homeward Nurse.

-DAILY CARE OF THE NASOGASTRIC TUBE
+DAILY CARE OF YOUR CHILD'S NASOGASTRIC TUBE

-It is important to keep your NGT in good condition to avoid unnecessary replacement of the tube.
+It is important to keep your child's NGT in good condition to avoid unnecessary replacement of the tube.

-- Wash hands before and after handling the feeding tube - You must check your NGT is in the right place before administering anything down the feeding tube - In addition, check the NGT is in the right place after initial placement, after a coughing fit or vomiting, or at least once daily, or if it feels different - Confirm the correct position of the NGT by taking the following steps: - Measure pH of the gastric aspirate see section 'How do I measure the pH of gastric aspirate' overleaf for further instructions - Check the length of external tube remains identical to that recorded when your tube was placed - Check the external fixation tapes/plasters have not worked loose or moved - Consider any symptoms you have experienced that might suggest the tube may have moved, e.g. vomiting, retching, coughing spasms, and breathing difficulties - Once the NGT position has been confirmed as correct, flush the NGT as per training provided by the Homeward Nurse, using a 60ml enteral syringe with water (type and volume as recommended by the managing healthcare professional) to prevent the tube from blocking - Water should be administered before and after delivery of enteral nutrition or medication or every 4-6 hours if feeding is not in progress (except during the night) or as recommended by a healthcare professional - Care of the nose: fixation tape should be changed at least weekly, but more frequently if it loosens or becomes dirty.
+- Wash hands before and after handling the feeding tube - You must check your child's NGT is in the right place before administering anything down the feeding tube - In addition, check the NGT is in the right place after initial placement, after a coughing fit or vomiting, or at least once daily, or if it feels different - Confirm the correct position of the NGT by taking the following steps: - Measure pH of the gastric aspirate see section 'How do I measure the pH of gastric aspirate' for further instructions - Check the length of external tube remains identical to that recorded when your child's tube was placed - Check the external fixation tapes/plasters have not worked loose or moved - Consider any symptoms your child may have that might suggest the tube may have moved, e.g. vomiting, retching, coughing spasms, and breathing difficulties - Once the NGT position has been confirmed as correct, flush the NGT as per training provided by the Homeward Nurse, using a 60ml enteral syringe with water (type and volume as recommended by the managing healthcare professional) to prevent the tube from blocking - Water should be administered before and after delivery of enteral nutrition/ medication delivery or every 4-6 hours if feeding is not in progress (except during the night) or as recommended by a managing healthcare professional - Care of the nose: fixation tape should be changed at least weekly, but more frequently if it loosens or becomes dirty.
 When changing the tape, clean and dry the skin thoroughly and try to alter the position of the tape from where it was last fixed.
-If your skin or nostrils become sore or red, contact a healthcare professional for further advice.
-Avoid the use of creams or powders as they can damage the tube - Check that the NGT cm mark at the nostril remains the same as when the tube was placed - Your NGT should be replaced by a healthcare professional who has been trained to replace an NGT, following manufacturers guidelines - Check the nasogastric tube regularly to ensure it remains intact and that the tube is not kinked or blocked and remains securely fixed to the face.
+If skin or the nostril becomes sore or red contact a healthcare professional for further advice.
+Avoid the use of creams or powders as they can damage the tube - Check that the NGT cm mark at the nostril remains the same as when the tube was placed - Your child's NGT should be replaced by a healthcare professional who has been trained to replace an NGT, following manufacturer's guidelines - Check the NGT regularly to ensure it remains intact and that the tube is not kinked or blocked and remains securely fixed to the face.

-HOW DO I MEASURE THE PH OF GASTRIC ASPIRATE?
+HOW DO I MEASURE THE pH OF GASTRIC ASPIRATE?